digital-work-lab/open-source-project/slides/01-topics.md

 - Take full responsibility for setting up your programming environment
 - Be prepared.
 Know your code, be able to explain it, and ask prepared questions (Google it, consider different options)
 - Do not use generative AI such as ChatGPT (risk of copyright infringement)
-- Adopt an Open-Source approach (work publicly, communicate in English, create a profile)
+- Adopt an Open Source approach (work publicly, communicate in English, create a profile)
 - Reach out and schedule individual hacking sessions via [Calendly](https://calendly.com/gerit-wagner/30min) to discuss challenges and get feedback

 ---

-# Finding things in an open-source project
+# Finding things in an open source project

 Go to the [CoLRev project repository](https://github.com/CoLRev-Ecosystem/colrev).